thedarkwriter/courseware-lms-content/courses/published/get_hiera_3.md

 <div class="instruction-content" markdown="1">

+When you run `puppet agent -t` you will see a notice that about your code environment.
+This is because the agent defaults to `production` but the master enforces another code environment we have automatically set up.

-Remember, if you break something, just reload the page and you'll get a fresh environment.
+Remember, if you break something, just reload the page and you'll get a fresh node and code environment.
 </div>